PREP: Professional Research Experience Program

 Want to get involved?

 Mines faculty – Check out NIST’s Projects/Programs listing.
-The NIST scientists are listed on these projects.

 The minimum length allowed for a Mines graduate research assistant appointment is one full academic year.
 NIST PREP undergraduate appointments should be a minimum of one academic semester.